hiroppy/fusuma/README.md

 $ npx fusuma pdf      # export as PDF from HTML
 ```

-When `npx fusuma start` is executed, fusuma will create a slide as follows.
+When `npx fusuma start` is executed, fusuma will create a slide as follows and serves localhost:8080.

 ![](./media/procedure-screenshot.png)